nakiruy/Tasks/README.md

-# React Boilerplate
+# Tasks
-  > A very simple boilerplate utilizing React on the client-side and Node.js/Express on server-side.
+  > An application for creating tasks!

 ## Running locally ##